genticx/quince/README.md

-# Kuzzo
+# kuzzo

-A lightweight Pinata.cloud client for Rust that compiles to WebAssembly.
+A lightweight pinata.cloud client for Rust that compiles to WebAssembly.

 ## Features